DDEvENet: Evidence-based Ensemble Learning for Uncertainty-aware Brain Parcellation Using Diffusion MRI

 \subsubsection{Ablation Study}

-First, the effectiveness of the ensemble criteria and backbone network is evaluated in an ablation study, where a comparison among the following methods is performed.
-The probability-based method averages prediction probabilities derived from the original softmax activation layers.
+First, the effectiveness of the ensemble criteria and backbone network is evaluated in an ablation study, a comparison was performed among the following methods, including: (1) the probability-based method, (2) the entropy-based method, and (3) the evidence-based method (proposed).
+Specifically, the probability-based method averages prediction probabilities derived from the original softmax activation layers.
 The entropy-based method calculates the entropy of the output probabilities and selects the label with minimal entropy as the final prediction for each voxel.
 The evidence-based method (proposed) employs the evidence learning module and conducts ensemble segmentation as described in Section 2.3.
 For the former two methods, we use the default loss settings recommended in the original papers to train the subnetworks.
 For evidence-based method, we also incorporate evidential deep learning loss.
 We test these three criteria of the ensemble on three backbone networks, including FastSurfer, nnU-Net, and Swin UNETR.
 The evaluation is performed using the HCP testing data.
 For each compared method and each HCP testing subject, the Dice score, recall, and intersection over union (IoU) for each FS region is computed between the prediction and the ground truth parcellation, and then the average score across all regions is obtained.